Roids-Dev/twprp_policealert/README.md

 # twprp_policealert
- Police alert system for RedM servers using the VORP Core framework
+Job based alert system for RedM servers using the VORP Core framework

+ # About
+ TLDR You can use this script to send an alert out to everyone with a specific job title i.e. `police`.
+If you are interested in what is to come for this script then check out *To Do* to see everything I have planned for it!

  # Installation
  - Place `twprp_policealert` in your `resources` folder